KingLouie1994/react-music-player/README.md

 # What is this project about

-This music player was created participating in a creative React course on the internet.
-Only copyright-free music has been used.
+This music player was created as part of a creative React course on the Internet.
+Only copyright-free music was used.

 # Getting Started with Create React App